virajdesai0309/Python-Practice/README.md

-# LinkedIn repository for Pyhton-Practice.
+# LinkedIn repository for Python-Practice.

 Before you start your jouney please install Python from the link provided below